-I've noticed throughout my study of literature that supporting characters are often more interesting than their main character counterparts.
-It's my observation that this happens both in print and on the screen.
+I've noticed that in books and movies, supporting characters are usually more interesting than their main character counterparts.

-As evidence of this point, contrast the following attention-grabbing supporting characters (listed first) to their less interesting lead character (listed second):
+As evidence of this point, contrast the following attention-grabbing supporting characters to their less interesting lead character:

 Going to the mall